mathewchandy03/mathewchandy03.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Department of Statistics & Data Science at University of California, Los Angeles, where I am advised by [Professor Mark S. Handcock](https://handcock.github.io).
+I am a PhD candidate in the Department of Statistics & Data Science at University of California, Los Angeles, where I am advised by [Professor Mark S. Handcock](https://handcock.github.io).
 I am also a member of the UCLA Lab for Statistics, Computing, Algorithms, Learning, and Economics (SCALE) led by [Professor Xiaowu Dai](https://www.xiaowudai.org).

 Research Interests
 ======